fairykei/py_AI/README.md

 # py_AI
-trying to work for all my thirsty pals out there
+scrapped for now, trying to work with discord bots